irush-cs/slurm-scripts/slurm-resource-monitor.md

 script.
 Should be created before the daemon start.
 Defaults to the RUNTIME_DIRECTORY environment variable

+### DeleteData

+Whether or not to delete the data saved before mailing it (in `RuntimeDir`).
+The default is to delete on normal runs, and not to delete when running in debug (the `-d` flag).

 ### NotifyCPUGraph, NotifyGPUGraph, NotifyMemoryGraph

 Whether to save the entire sampling data of the CPU, GPU or memory usage or